mdn/content/files/en-us/learn/javascript/building_blocks/looping_code/index.md

 1. During the first run, `i = 1`, so we will add `1 x 1 = 1`.
 2. During the second run, `i = 2`, so we will add `2 x 2 = 4`.
 3. And so on…
-4. When `i` becomes equal to `10` we will stop running the loop and move straight to the next bit of code below the loop, printing out the `...finished!` message.
+4. When `i` becomes equal to `10` we will stop running the loop and move straight to the next bit of code below the loop, printing out the `Finished!` message on a new line.

 ### Looping through collections with a for loop